rajeshwrn/alb-nginx-controller/index.md

-# Welcome, single ALB solution in EKS fargate for multiple ingress
+# Welcome, Single ALB solution in EKS fargate for multiple ingress

 Documentation/Steps to enable single alb solution in EKS fargate for multiple ingress/service running different namespace.
 Now we have option to reuse an existing ALB instead of creating a new ALB per Ingress.